Meghan Markle & Prince Harry Look So In Love At First Royal Appearance In Matching Coats

 Prince Harry and Meghan Markle looked perfect in matching navy coats in Nottingham during their first official royal visit as an engaged couple!
 See the cute pics!

 The couple that dresses together, stays together!
 Prince Harry, 33, and Meghan Markle, 36, stepped out on Dec.
-1 for their first official royal engagement together in the city of Nottingham.
+1 for their first official royal appearance together in the city of Nottingham.
 Harry and Meghan were the epitome of a clone couple in matching navy coats for the event, which is also Meghan’s first official event as a soon-to-be royal.
 The newly-engaged couple held hands and looked head over heels for each other as they shook hands, gave hugs, and received flowers from fans.
 Prince Harry and Meghan couldn’t keep the smiles off their faces!

 The pair is set to meet with staff from Nottingham Academy who work with the Full Effect program, which prevents young people from turning to violence and crime.
 Prince Harry and Meghan will also be visiting the Terrence Higgins Trust charity fair for World AIDS Day.
 Prince Harry’s mother, Princess Diana, made it her mission to help and support victims of AIDS when she was alive.